 SOLUTION Gradually increasing the amount of milk your child takes over the course of a month can help to boost weight gain.
 If this doesn’t help your child’s condition, consult your paediatrician or lactation consultant immediately.
 For formula-fed babies, you should follow the recommended servings on the tin.

 7) When you’re diluting your kewpie’s formula milk with too much water

-PROBLEM Stress can stop the bodies of mothers who are exclusively breastfeeding their newborns from producing milk abruptly, Dr Wong explains.
+PROBLEM Stress can stop the bodies of mothers who are exclusively breastfeeding their newborns from producing milk abruptly, Lo explains.
 “I’ve had patients who report going from breastfeeding normally one day and immediately producing no milk the very next day — it has happened before as a result of traumatic experiences.”

 SOLUTION If house chores are a major source of stress for you, then try to delegate and involve your loved ones or ask your hubby in doing things around the house.
 Don’t forget to also include some “me-time” in your weekly schedules.
 It can be as simple as hitting the gym for an hour or heading out to meet your girlfriends.

 Weight-for-age charts adapted from the Health Promotion Board Singapore’s health booklet.